-- Click the array expansion icon so that data [1] is shown - Expand both structures displayed, data[0] and data[1].
+- Click the array expansion icon so that data[1] is shown - Expand both structures displayed, data[0] and data[1].

-In the Browse page, the current value of all variables shown in the tree is displayed whenever you press the Refresh button at the bottom of the page, whenever an automatic refresh occurs as controlled by the Automatic refresh checkbox, or when the page receives or loses focus.
+In the Browse page, the current value of all variables shown in the tree is displayed whenever you press the Refresh button at the bottom of the page, whenever an automatic refresh occurs as controlled by the Auto refresh checkbox.

-- Click the Automatic Refresh checkbox.
+- Click the Auto Refresh checkbox.

-This causes the display to automatically refresh at the rate shown in the spinbox to the right of the Automatic Refresh checkbox.
+This causes the display to automatically refresh at the rate shown in the spinbox to the right of the Auto Refresh checkbox.